 How to Start Your Digital Marketing Strategy

-As a digital marketing agency, we know all there is to know about creating the right marketing strategy for your business.
-So, this is our guide to kickstarting your digital marketing the right way.
+As an experienced digital marketing agency, we know all there is to know about creating the right marketing strategy for your business.
+This guide will help kickstart your digital marketing the right way.

 One of the first things you should do when creating a digital marketing strategy is to set achievable goals.
-So, it’s essential you know what you want to accomplish from the get-go, be it conversions, brand awareness, social media followers, likes on social media, or newsletter opens.
+It’s essential you know what you want to accomplish from the start, be it conversions, brand awareness, social media followers, likes on social media, or newsletter opens.

 Getting people to buy your products and services online isn’t as easy as it sounds because there’s a lot of competition.
 Most UK businesses now have an online presence (83.4% in 2019), so it’s more important than ever that you understand how to use digital marketing to your advantage.